2009 Kunduz airstrike: Airstrike

-Malek stated that local Taliban had stolen the tankers in order to provide fuel to local villagers, who surrounded the tankers to siphon fuel when they became stuck in the riverbank.
-By his estimate, between 1/5 and 1/4 of those present were armed.
+Malek stated that local Taliban had stolen the tankers in order to provide fuel to local villagers, who surrounded the tankers to siphon fuel when the tankers became stuck in the riverbank.
+By his estimate, between a quarter and a fifth of those present were armed.

 It is unknown exactly how many people were killed in the resulting explosions but estimates of the death toll have ranged from 56 to 179.
 The governor of Kunduz, Mohammad Omar, stated that 90 people had been killed, amongst them a local Taliban commander and four Chechen fighters.
 An anonymous senior Afghan National Police officer said that around 40 civilians were killed in the blasts.
 A NATO fact-finding team estimated a day after the incident that about 125 people were killed in the U.S. airstrike, and that at least 24 – but perhaps many more – of those killed had been Afghan civilians.
 A later German investigation found that up to 142 people died in the attack, including over 100 Afghan civilian victims.

 The strike occurred as villagers gathered to collect fuel from the tankers.
-The governor of Kunduz province has said that Taliban leaders are among the dead and was supportive of the ISAF attack.
+The governor of Kunduz province was supportive of the ISAF attack and said that Taliban leaders were among the dead.
 NATO has said its commanders had believed that only insurgents were in the vicinity.
-German forces had responded to the hijack at 12:30 pm and exchanged fire with militants within 40 minutes of arriving, but were unable to reclaim the vehicles.
+German forces had responded to the hijacking of tankers at 12:30 pm and exchanged fire with militants within 40 minutes of arriving, but were unable to reclaim the vehicles.

 German forces stated that the strike took place after an unmanned surveillance aircraft had determined that there were no civilians in the area.
 German officials said the strike took place 40 minutes after the commanders requested it.
 It is unclear whether civilians began to assemble during that time, but one eyewitness claims that up to 500 people from surrounding villages swarmed the tankers for free fuel.

 Reaction

 Reaction to the airstrike was mixed.
 The French, Italian, and Swedish foreign ministers all generally criticized the airstrike, while German Defence Minister Franz Josef Jung emphasized the danger posed by the stolen tankers.
 General Stanley McChrystal made a statement on Afghan television and visited the site of the bombing the following day; a NATO team charged with investigating the airstrike also arrived at the scene.

 In an interview with Le Figaro released on September 7, 2009, Afghan President Hamid Karzai said:

 U.S. Gen. Stanley McChrystal was quoted by CNN as saying, "from what I have seen today in going to the hospital, it's clear to me that there were some civilians that were harmed at that site."
-Afghan President Hamid Karzai has long been critical of the high civilian death toll caused by the tactics of the NATO International Security Assistance Force.
+Afghan President Hamid Karzai had long been critical of the high civilian death toll caused by the tactics of the NATO International Security Assistance Force.
 News investigations called it the bloodiest German military action since World War II.